It all started with a flood!

 My Dad was kind enough to take a week of his vacation time and drove me to the Mayo Clinic.
 Long story short – over the course of three vigorous days of testing, doctors discovered that I had a microscopic parasite called Giardia lamblia.
 By now I was greatly infested and since I was the host, I was literally being eaten alive!
 No wonder I felt so bad and had lost so much weight.

-Over the next year, I finally conquered the parasitic infestation through a series of medication.
+Over the next year, I finally conquered the parasitic infestation through a series of medications.
 Although I eventually felt “normal,” I quickly learned that my “normal” would never be the quite same.

 I would encourage anyone reading this to listen to what your body is telling you.
 You know your body better than anyone, so listen to your instincts and do your own research.
 Sometimes symptoms can be caused simply by a food allergy, or intolerance.
 Keep a food diary for several months and you may be surprised to discover that you feel better if you eliminate a few things from your diet.
 It’s at least worth a try.